-- 4. Install element interface hardware-Assemble adapter to element permeate tube at each end of vessel.
+- 4 Install element interface hardware-Assemble adapter to element permeate tube at each end of vessel.
 Connect the central (permeate) tube of the membrane element, with an adapter on each end to the permeate port in the head at both ends of vessel.
 Pressurizing the vessel without both adapters installed could result in explosive head failure.
 The bottom end assemblies of the vessel should already be installed.
-See previous section on alignment. - Install Head Seals (if not already installed). - Install the thrust cone over the permeate port on the head assembly at the downstream (concentrate) end of the vessel.
-See Figure 13.
+See previous section on alignment. - •.
+Install Head Seals (if not already installed). - Install the thrust cone over the permeate port on the head assembly at the downstream (concentrate) end of the vessel.
+See Figure 14.

 Serious damage may result if the thrust cone is not installed in the correct location.
-This is only applicable to housings that have the flow direction downward.

-Closing the vessel
+Closing the Vessel